 Experts have divided opinions on safe mercury levels for dental treatment.
 Demark, Norway, Sweden, and Germany restricted the use of amalgam.
 Still, the American Dental Association's (ADA) 's official view is that amalgam's mercury is "safe."

 The US Environmental Protection Agency prohibits dentists from disposing of amalgam as garbage.
 Dentists must dispose of it at a designated "hazardous waste disposal site."

 Would you like to use it if there is a concern about using it?
 The use of amalgam is a divided opinion among dentists and researchers.
 If you have amalgam in your mouth, we will explain the potential concern of mercury and its appearance.

 What is the best filling material, then?

 Composite material is the best choice if you want the most natural finish possible and for your filling to be unnoticeable.
-Tooth-colored fillings provide the strength needed for a longer-lasting and more aesthetically pleasing alternative for our patients; call our office today for more information on composite fillings.
+White composite fillings just look more natural than silver fillings and also these tooth-colored fillings provide the strength needed for a longer-lasting and more aesthetically pleasing alternative for our patients; call our office today for more information on composite fillings.

 Dr. Shimizu is an accredited member of the American Academy of Cosmetic Dentistry.
 There are 486 dental professionals worldwide (Only four in Houston) as of 2023 who have achieved this prestigious honor.